TKOaly/course-map/README.md

 # Course Map

-A unofficial course map for viewing University of Helsinki computer science course information and their prerequisites.
+An unofficial course map for viewing University of Helsinki computer science course information and their prerequisites.

 ## Installation